kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/motivation.md

 </aside>

-One of the most interesting conclusions from the above video is that our brain dosen't process exactly what is on a page, instead it processes pieces of what is on the page and fills in the gaps with what it thinks is there. 🤯
+One of the most interesting takeaways from the above video is that our brain dosen't process exactly what is on a page, instead it processes pieces of what is on the page and fills in the gaps with what it thinks is there. 🤯

+So if you've ever taken an exam, and missed a question because you read it incorrectly.
+Or answered a feedback survey question like the example in the image below.
+It might be because your brain is incorrectly filling in the gaps as it moves between words!

+[question]

+**Note:** One potential solution to this issue, is to slow down when reading, and use other context clues to sanity check what you think you have read!

 ---